“Inclusion is not a matter of political correctness. It is the key to growth.” – Jesse Jackson

 Diversity and inclusion are actually quite normal for us.
-Indeed, they are an essential part of our identity, anchored in our core values.
-Research shows that diverse and inclusive IT teams function better and contribute to better software.
+In fact, they are an essential part of our identity.
+We contribute to research and publish widely on diversity and inclusion within the IT sector.
 More on that later.
 But first, why have a diversity and inclusion policy if it is so normal for us?
 Because, unfortunately, it is not yet properly embedded in the IT sector.
 And because we want you to know how we view diversity and inclusion, so you can understand why we do things the way we do.
 But most importantly so that you feel comfortable with Young_Coders and with our clients.

 What are diversity and inclusion

 Diversity includes everything that makes a person unique.
 This is not only about gender, sexuality and ethnicity, but also about your personality, religious beliefs, skills and more.
 Inclusion is about how you make a diverse team feel good, safe and valued in their workplace.
 Inclusion is about everything from safety to acceptance in the workplace.
 It includes relationships among colleagues, grievance procedures, being able to show who you are and want to be.